Ukraine

 Am I allowed to enter Germany?

-According to the "Ukraine Residence Transitional Ordinance", the following persons are exempt from the visa requirement for Germany from March 9th, 2022:
+According to the "Ukraine Residence Transitional Ordinance"(last amended on May 17, 2024), the following persons are exempt from the visa requirement for Germany from March 9th, 2022:

-• Ukrainian citizens who were already legally resident in Germany on February 24th, 2022 (e.g. as tourists) and whose visa has expired or is about to expire.
+• Ukrainian citizens who were already legally resident in Germany on February 24th, 2022 (e.g., as tourists) and whose visas have expired or are about to expire.

-Please note: If you do not belong to the above groups, you may have to apply for a visa before entering Germany.
-You can find out more about visas in the “Can I apply for a visa?” section.
+If you do not belong to the above groups, you may have to apply for a visa before entering Germany.
+You can learn more about visas in the “Can I apply for a visa?” section.
 If you entered Germany without a visa, although you require a visa, you currently do not have a residence permit in Germany.
 Your stay in Germany is then “tolerated” (geduldet).
-It is best to seek immediate advice on your options from a counseling center (Beratungsstelle).
-You can find counseling centers in the “Further Assitance” section.
+It is best to seek immediate advice on your options from a counselling centre (Beratungsstelle).
+You can find counselling centres in the “Further Assistance” section.

 Important: The Dublin procedure does not apply to people who are allowed to enter Germany without a visa - and they may not be refused entry.
 So, if they wish to apply for asylum, Germany will be responsible for their asylum case.